anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 - Create it in East US 2 - same region, same resource group

 ### 2.0.5.
 Provision an Azure Databricks workspace
-- Select "Standard" in the pricing tier
+- Select "Premium" in the pricing tier
 - Give it a prefix of adfv2ws followed by any suffix for uniqueness<br>
 - Ensure you pick the right resource group and region - East US 2<br><br>
 Leave all other options as defaults